akorkovelos/agrodem/agrodem_preprocessing/Downscaling/FLAT_model/FLAT_model.md

 - 1 is the number of modelled crops (we only deal with one crop at the time)
 - 15 is the number of independent variables (selected predictors)

 **Note!** In this project we have slightly modified the RforFLAT.R code so as to meet the needs of our analysis.
-You can use the one available in the FLAT_model subfolder [here](agrodem_preprocessing/Downscaling/FLAT_model)
+You can use the one available in the FLAT_model subfolder.

 --------------------------------------------------------------------------------
 **Step 2.** Running the model